 Is the Japan Rail Pass worth it?

-Clearly, it will depend how much you intend to travel, but if you plan to cover any distance from Tokyo, the ticket is likely to pay for itself within a few rides.
+Clearly, it will depend on how much you intend to travel, but if you plan to cover any distance from Tokyo, the ticket is likely to pay for itself within a few rides.
 Many visitors at least make the journey down to Kyoto and back from Tokyo.
-Adding in a return fare to Narita airport, the comparative costs assuming a 7-day ordinary Japan Rail Pass are:
+Adding in a return fare to Narita airport, the comparative costs assuming a 7-day ordinary (brought outside of Japan) Japan Rail Pass are:

 Individual ticket costs:

-1,280 Yen – Narita Airport to Tokyo by Rapid JR Local Train
+1,320 Yen – Narita Airport to Tokyo by Narita Express (N’EX)

-1,280 Yen – Tokyo to Narita Airport by Rapid JR Local Train
+1,320 Yen – Tokyo to Narita Airport by Narita Express (N’EX)

-The second point to note is that you only ever buy an Exchange Order, which must be swapped for a Japan Rail Pass once you arrive in Japan.
+The second point to note is that when buying in advance you only ever buy an Exchange Order, which must be swapped for a Japan Rail Pass once you arrive in Japan.